isomerpages/nlb-biblioasia/_jan-to-mar-2024/An Interview with Rachel Heng, Author of The Great Reclamation.md

 <div style="background-color: white;text-align:center">Land digging at Bedok reclamation site, 1966. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div><br>

 <img src="/images/Vol%2019%20Issue%204/An%20Interview%20with%20Rachel%20Heng/conveyor%20belt.jpg" style="background-color: white;width:60%">
-<div style=">A conveyor belt moving earth from Bedok to the sea, 1960s. <i>Marine Parade Community Centre Collection, courtesy of National Archives of Singapore.</i>
+<div style="background-color: white;text-align:center">A conveyor belt moving earth from Bedok to the sea, 1960s. <i>Marine Parade Community Centre Collection, courtesy of National Archives of Singapore.</i></div><br>

 **Gek Han**
 One of the many things I appreciate about your book is that you showed the nuances of moving into HDB apartments.
 It’s not black and white.
 Like some characters like it; some don’t.
 In your research, do you get a sense that it was a generational divide?